-Budgeted cost: £ 42.4k
+Budgeted cost: £53.4k

-Activity Evidence that supports this approach Challenge number(s) addressed Qualified Teacher 0.6 appointed to work with targeted groups and individual children 'On average, one to one tuition is very effective at improving pupil outcomes.
+Activity Evidence that supports this approach Challenge number(s) addressed Qualified Teacher 0.6 appointed to work with targeted groups and individual children.
+'On average, one to one tuition is very effec- tive at improving pupil outcomes.
 One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.'
-'Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.'
-EEF 2,4,5 After school club sessions available, for selected children, to enhance and enrich the learning they are doing in school.
+2,4 Phonics tracker 'Additional small group support can be effec- tively targeted at pupils from disadvantaged backgrounds and should be considered as part of a school's pupil premium strategy.'
+EEF After school activity sessions available, for selected children, to enhance and enrich the learning they are doing in school.
+These activities support curriculum areas including art, music, drama, sports, and maths.
 'When implementing aspiration interventions, schools might consider including: Activities to support pupils to develop selfesteem, motivation for learning or self-efficacy.
-'Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.'
+'Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds and should be considered as part of a school's pupil premium strategy.'
 EEF 4